 Rook cards are inexpensive.
 Amazon has a number of decent decks available for around $10.
 Here are some good places to buy.

 - 57 Cards: Best rook card option with high quality fully plastic deck.
 Not exactly rook cards, but work perfectly to play the game.
+Now with a bird!

 - Recent Hasbro Deck: The latest rook deck available.